-City of Melbourne is proposing to enhance the quality and function of public space in Hawke St, West Melbourne.
+City of Melbourne is proposing to enhance the quality and function of public space in Hawke Street, West Melbourne.

 Hawke Street is a very wide paved road that runs between Railway Place and Victoria Street.
 It has two small parks with a substantial amount of parallel and median-strip parking along its length.
 It is home to a diverse mix of Victorian terrace houses, converted warehouse apartments, and a handful of large shopfronts.
 Notable landmarks include the Mcmahons Hotel, West Melbourne Baptist Community Centre and Miami Hotel.

 The area is transitioning from a commercial precinct to a mixed-use neighbourhood, with a rapidly growing population.
-With this change, comes an opportunity to redefine the street’s character as a linear boulevard of trees, green landscaping and shared paths.
+With this change, comes an opportunity to redefine the street’s character as a linear boulevard of trees, green landscaping, protected bike lanes and pedestrian paths.

 The proposal seeks to reduce through-traffic (mitigating increased vehicle flow from the West Gate Tunnel), improve bicycle and pedestrian connectivity, and ‘green’ the entire length, making Hawke Street a better place to live and sustainably commute.

 Feedback collated and reviewed

 Concept Plan endorsed by Councillors for further consultation